James T. Aubrey: News and sports

-Aubrey fought constantly with officials of CBS News, especially its chief, Fred W. Friendly, who was just as demanding and controlling as Aubrey.
+Aubrey disliked not having control of the autonomous CBS News and fought constantly with its officials, especially its chief, Fred W. Friendly, who was just as demanding and controlling as Aubrey.
 Friendly felt Aubrey was unconcerned with public affairs; in his memoir, Due to Circumstances Beyond Our Control, Friendly recounts one budget meeting in which Aubrey talked at length about the high costs of airing news, which could be cheaply replaced with entertainment programs.
 However, Paley supported the news and protected Friendly's division from Aubrey's proposed budget cuts.
 In 1962, Aubrey ordered that there would be fewer specials, entertainment and news, because he felt interruptions to the schedule alienated viewers by disrupting their routine viewing, sending them to the competition.
 Friendly resented this move.

 In the fall of 1962, CBS Reports, a news-documentary program on Wednesdays was blamed by the press for the sharp drop-off in the ratings of The Beverly Hillbillies, the comedy had been number one in its first two seasons, but dropped to 18th when CBS Reports became the Hillbillies lead-in for its third season.
 Hillbillies had aired at 9:00 before moving up a half hour in 1964; CBS responded by moving CBS Reports to Mondays.

 On May 9, 1963, Aubrey warned the network's affiliates the high cost of rights for professional sports could price them off television; nevertheless, in January 1964 CBS agreed to pay $28.2 million to air the games of the National Football League for two years, 17 games each season.
-"We know how much these games mean to the viewing audience, our affiliated stations, and the nation's advertisers," Aubrey told The New York Times.
-In April, he agreed to extend the deal for another year for $31.8 million.
-In the spring of 1964, The New York Times Magazine declared CBS "for the 10th year in a row [...] was the undisputed champion of the television networks."
-The Times quoted an analyst who said CBS was "almost comparable to what General Motors did in autos or what General Electric [did] in electrical equipment."
+"We know how much these games mean to the viewing audience, our affiliated stations, and the nation's advertisers", Aubrey told The New York Times.
+In April 1964, he agreed to extend the deal for another year for $31.8 million.
+In the spring of 1964, The New York Times Magazine declared CBS "for the 10th year in a row [...] was the undisputed champion of the television networks".
+An analyst said CBS was "almost comparable to what General Motors did in autos or what General Electric [did] in electrical equipment".